CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------
+Version 1.5.4 FINALLY fixes the accelerometer controls.
+More often than not,
+              they were broken after Alite was resumed, or when you play the tutorial.
+No more.
+Also, some devices crashed when playing back music.
+This has also been fixed.
+[08/18/2016]

+Version 1.5.3 Lets you toggle full immersion mode in the Options; note that
+              Alite needs to be restarted for the changes to take effect.
+              [08/05/2016]

+Version 1.5.2 Fixes a bug in the full immersion mode and recenters the screen
+              again.
+Only available on the PlayStore.
+[08/02/2016]

+Version 1.5.1 Gives you full immersion mode, which means nothing on most devices,
+              but will hide the annoying lights of the navigation bar on some tablets.
+Only available on the PlayStore.
+[07/30/2016]

 Version 1.5.0 Has a new legal system: Vipers won't attack the player in unsafer
               systems.
 Fixed a corrupt texture and improved the commander save